Clippers spoil Mavs' party, 118-108, to get back in series - WTMJ

 Clippers: F Serge Ibaka didn’t play because of a back injury that sidelined him for 30 consecutive regular-season games before he played the final two.
 Ibaka played the first two games of the series but was limited to six minutes in Game 2. … Reggie Jackson was the other LA player in double figures with 16.

 Mavericks: Dirk Nowitzki attended again after showing up for Game 2 in Los Angeles.
 He and J.J.
-Barea, another member of the 2011 championship team, got huge ovations when shown on the video board. … The Mavericks held a COVID-19 vaccination drive outside the arena until about halftime and plan to do the same for Game 4. … Maxi Kleber and Jalen Brunson scored 14 points apiece. … Doncic had nine rebounds and nine assists.
+Barea, another member of the 2011 championship team, got huge ovations when shown on the video board. … Maxi Kleber and Jalen Brunson scored 14 points apiece.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports